lightapi/portal-config-loc/README.md

 docker-compose up
 ```

 After the Kafka cluster is up and running, we need to create several topics.
+Open another terminal and go to the `~/networknt/kafka-sidecar` folder and paste the following command lines.

 ```
 # blockchain topics